Current Work

 ISHOEJ CHURCH

 In 2026, a new organ will be delivered to Ishøj Church.
 The organ will have 14 stops + 3 alternating stops on 2 manuals & pedal.
 The new organ will be placed on the floor at the west end of the nave.
 Manuals I and II are placed on a shared windchest, in order to perform alternating registers.
-Manual II is placed in a swell case.
+Manual II is placed in a swell case (the alternating stops are not placed in the swell case).

 The organ façade is designed in collaboration with organ builder Anders Havgaard Rasmussen.
 Latticework (vertical light slits) is installed in the doors and horizontal light slits in the organ case roof above Manual I. This allows daylight to seep in over the pipework and over the suspended prisms, where it is reflected.